-Lunatics in Workhouses not allowed Besides the power of coercing the persons of the Lunatics under their charge, the Masters of Workhouses appear tacitly, but almost universally, to to leave the have assumed another power, which they exercise nouse on notice, but with a discretion scarcely less absolute, and which is are detained also liable to considerable abuse, -we refer to the place of power of interfering with the personal liberty of confinement.
-Lunatics by detaining them against their will within the precincts of the Workhouse.
+Lunatics in Workhouses not allowed Besides the power of coercing the persons of the Lunatics under their charge, the Masters of Workhouses appear tacitly, but almost universally, to to leave the have assumed another power, which they exercise notice, but with a discretion scarcely less absolute, and which is also liable to considerable abuse,-we refer to the power of interfering with the personal liberty of Lunatics by detaining them against their will within the precincts of the Workhouse.
 With exceptions so rare that they serve only to illustrate and confirm the rule, the practice of Masters in this respect has Practice of been never to permit any one who is placed in Class 4 this respect. (in a Union Workhouse) or is deemed to be a person of unsound mind, to quit the house, like the other Paupers, upon an ordinary notice.
 When such a notice is given by an inmate of that class, the usual course, as we have been assured, is, for the Master to bring the matter under the consideration of the Guardians at their next meeting; who after consulting with him and with the Medical Officer, and learning their opinion as to the mental capacity and condition of the applicant, direct how the case shall be dealt with-in general, authorizing the detention of the party to be continued; occasionally, sanctioning arrangements under which he is given up to the care of relations or friends who undertake to look after him while at large; or, in some very rare instances, directing his unconditional discharge.
 It seldom happens, however, that relatives can be found who are willing to take upon themselves so great a responsibility; and we have already seen that the cases in which persons afflicted with unsoundness of mind can be safely trusted to their own uncontrolled guidance are extremely few.
-It will not appear surprising, therefore, that applications of the kind we have described house on therein as a usually meet with little favour or attention, and are very rarely successful; that Masters are not much disposed to entertain, and sometimes wholly neglect to report them; and that the practical result of the system is, that, of the 6000 Lunatics and upwards who are now estimated to be in Workhouses, nearly the whole number are compulsorily detained, or, in other words, confined in them for years, or it may be, for life.
+It will not appear surprising, therefore, that applications of the kind we have described house on are detained therein as a place of confinement.